tableau/webdataconnector/docs/wdc_faq.md

 You can view open issues, and submit new issues, on our [Github issues page](https://github.com/tableau/webdataconnector/issues).

+### Can I still use version 1.0 of the WDC API?
+Where can I find information about version 1.0 of the WDC?

+If you are creating a new connector for Tableau 10.0 or later, you should use version 2.0 of the WDC API.
+However, version 1.0 of the WDC API will continue to work in Tableau 10.0.
+Additionally, Tableau 9.3 and earlier only support version 1.0 of the WDC API.

+For information about version 1.0 of the WDC, see the archived <a href="http://onlinehelp.tableau.com/v9.3/api/wdc/en-us/help.htm" style="text-decoration:underline;">documentation</a>
+and <a href="https://github.com/tableau/webdataconnector/releases/tag/v1.1.0" style="text-decoration:underline;">simulator</a>.

 ### Can I contact Tableau for help with my connector?

 Tableau does not provide support for connectors or for other programs written to interface with the WDC API.
 However,